A Geometric Substructure for Quantum Dynamics: Identifying a substructure

-If no observation is made the new state is a mixture of the eigenvectors weighted by the probabilities given by Born's Rule and the trajectory of the state point belongs to a ``fan" of possible trajectories weighted accordingly.
+For $t<t_1$ it is indeterminate which of the evolving velocity vectors $w_{K}^{\,\,\,i}(t)$ will result from the measurement at $t_1$.
+If no observation is made the new state for $t>t_1$ is a mixture of the eigenvectors weighted by the probabilities given by Born's Rule and the trajectory of the state point belongs to a ``fan" of possible trajectories weighted accordingly.

 Note that when the choice of reference basis is altered by a unitary transformation \bea |\varphi'_i\rangle=\UO|\varphi_i\rangle\Rightarrow|\varphi'_i\rangle= \sum_{j} U_{i}^{\,j}|\varphi_j\rangle\,,\qquad\qquad \mea\mea \qquad U_{i}^{\,j}(U^{\dagger})_{j}^{\,k} =(U^{\dagger})_{i}^{\,j}U_{j}^{\,k} =\delta_{i}^{\,k}\,,\quad (U^{\dagger})_{i}^{\,j}=\overline{U_{j}^{\,\,i}}\,, \eea any coordinate basis in $S$ with elements $z^i$ must undergo the corresponding unitary transformation \bea z'^{\,i}=\sum_{j} U_{j}^{\,i}\,z^{j}\,. \eea